 Holy Family Home became part of the St. Augustine family in 2005.
 Founded in 1956 by the Dominican Sisters of Hawthorne (New York) as one of seven homes throughout the nation caring for individuals with incurable cancer, Holy Family was the prototype for hospice care in the Cleveland area before the word “hospice” was known.
 When the Dominican Sisters announced their retirement, they worked with the Diocese of Cleveland and Catholic Charities to turn over ownership and management of Holy Family to St. Augustine.

 One year later (2006), Holy Family expanded services to individuals diagnosed with any life-limiting illness.
 As the trends began to change and people wanted to be cared for in their home, Holy Family Hospice began offering the choice of Hospice services either at the inpatient facility (Holy Family Home) or in their homes, assisted living or skilled nursing facilities.

 Emerald Village Senior Living was developed in 2007 through a collaborative effort between Catholic Charities, St. Augustine and Vista Prairie Communities.
 Located in North Olmsted, Emerald Village houses 100 independent living units and 30 assisted living units for active seniors 55+.

 Holy Family Home Care was born in 2010 to provide continuity of care for those in need of personal or private duty care who want to remain independent in their own home.
-Home Health Care provides Medicare skilled services while the Care at Home is for those in need of private duty non-clinical assistance.
+Home health care provides Medicare skilled services while care at home is for those in need of private duty non-clinical assistance.

-In 2011, St. Augustine began providing congregate & home delivered meals to approx. 200 home bound seniors in the Detroit Shoreway and Broadway/Slavic Village neighborhoods through the Older Adults Program.
+In 2011, St. Augustine began providing congregate and home delivered meals to approximately 200 home bound seniors in the Detroit Shoreway and Broadway/Slavic Village neighborhoods through the Older Adults Program.